Nevoid melanoma: Histology

 Additionally, dermatoscopy may reveal discoloration, border irregularities, and other patterns typical of other kinds of melanoma, but which are too small or subtle to be seen with the naked eye.

 In some cases, it may be difficult to identify these features even with a dermatoscope.
 This is because some nevoid melanomas preserve normal layers of epidermis above them.
 Excision and biopsy of the suspected lesion can identify nesting, atypical growth patterns, and other hallmarks of malignant growth.
-In particular, patterns of confluence among melanocytes, parallel arrays of nested cells (parallel theque pattern), and a lack of connective tissue in the lesion should strongly increase suspicion of a malignant nevoid melanoma.
+In particular, patterns of confluence among melanocytes, parallel arrays of nested cells (parallel theque pattern), and a lack of connective tissue in the lesion should strongly increase suspicion of a nevoid melanoma.

 Treatment

 A forearm after removal of a large melanoma.

 Treatment of a nevoid melanoma typically focuses on surgical removal of the primary lesion.
 Adjunct chemotherapy, radiotherapy, and other cancer treatments may occur, as with any type of melanoma.
 One important distinction is that a nevoid melanoma is never considered to be "in-situ" when treating a patient.